 Vizzini: Pick up one of those rocks, get behind a boulder, in a few minutes the Man in Black will come running around the bend.
 The minute his head is in view, hit it with the rock!Fezzik: My way's not very sportsmanlike.

-- In Rambo IV, serves a s very dark Call-Back during the climactic battle.
-As Rambo uses a .50 cal. to mow down Burmese troops, and School Boy uses his .50 cal rifle to cover the mercenaries, Lewis, one of the Hostages rescued by Rambo and the mercs., tackles a Burmese soldier that tried to flank the mercs.
-As they fighting, Lewis, who earlier preached to Rambo a "Thou Shalt Not Kill" spiel, picks up a rock and bashes it onto the soldier's skull.
+- In Rambo IV, serves as a very dark Call-Back during the climactic battle.
+As Rambo uses a .50 cal. to mow down Burmese troops, and School Boy uses his .50 cal rifle to cover the mercenaries, Michael, one of the Hostages rescued by Rambo and the mercs, tackles a Burmese soldier that tried to flank the mercs and took a shot at Lewis.
+In the struggle, Michael, who had earlier given Rambo a "Thou Shalt Not Kill" spiel, picks up a rock and uses it to bash in the soldier's skull.

 - The Ewoks from Return of the Jedi toss large rocks down upon a squad of Imperial troops.
 Though their Imperial armor mitigates the damage, the impacts nonetheless knock them off their feet.